AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ## Health Insurance Portability and Accountability Act (HIPAA)

-The Administrative Simplification subtitle of the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) provides for the U.S. Department of Health and Human Services to promulgate standards governing the privacy and security of certain individually identifiable health information.
-HIPAA was most significantly amended by the Health Information Technology Act for Economic and Clinical Health Act of 2009 (the “HITECH Act”), which added breach notification requirements and expanded the scope of who is governed by HIPAA.
-The HIPAA Privacy, Security, and Breach Notification Rules establish important protections for individually identifiable health information called protected health information or “PHI” when created, received, maintained, or transmitted by a HIPAA covered entity or business associate.
-A “Covered Entity” is a health care provider, health plan, or a health care clearinghouse.
-A “Business Associate” is an entity or person, other than a member of the workforce of a covered entity, who performs functions or activities on behalf of, or provides certain services to, a Covered Entity that involves creating, receiving, maintaining, or transmitting PHI.
-The HIPAA Privacy and Security Rules require that a Covered Entity obtain written assurances from a Business Associate in the form of a Business Associate Agreement, or BAA, requiring the Business Associate to safeguard the privacy and security of the Covered Entity’s PHI.
+The Health Insurance Portability and Accountability Act (HIPAA) is the key federal healthcare privacy law in the United States and is enforced by the U.S. Department of Health and Human Services (HHS).
+HIPAA applies to "Covered Entities" (e.g. healthcare providers, insurers, and clearinghouses) and "Business Associates" (e.g., entities that provide services to covered entities).
+HIPAA requirements are set across three separate rules: Privacy Rule, Security Rule, and Breach Notification Rule.
+Adobe acts as a Business Associate for certain products, which Adobe classifies as “HIPAA-Ready Services."
+Data regulated under HIPAA is referred to as “Protected Health Information” or “PHI.”
+PHI is a subset of health information that (1) is created or received by a healthcare provider, health plan, or healthcare clearinghouse, (2) relates to the past, present, or future physical or mental health or condition of an individual, the provision of healthcare to an individual, or the past, present, or future payment for the provision of healthcare to an individual, and (3) identifies the individual or with respect to which there is a reasonable basis to believe that the information can be used to identify the individual.
+The HIPAA Privacy and Security Rules require that a Covered Entity obtain written assurances from a Business Associate in the form of a Business Associate Agreement, or BAA, requiring the Business Associate to safeguard the privacy and security of the Covered Entityʼs PHI.

 ## Adobe Commerce HIPAA-Ready